How Long Should You Be Sore After a Car Accident?August 31, 2021

 Since the spinal cord is so essential to life functions, neck and back injuries can be very serious.
 Like whiplash, they are very common in car accidents as your body reacts to sudden force.
-However, not all neck and back injuries are appear immediately, so soreness after the fact is normal.
+However, not all neck and back or spinal cord injuries are appear immediately, so soreness after the fact is normal.

 In addition to back pain and soreness, you might also experience dizziness, confusion, disorientation, lack of balance, and general weakness.
 Soreness from sprains and strains can take four to six weeks to heal, but we always recommend that people go to the doctor right away if they have a back injury.

 Caused by damage to your organs, internal bleeding can be hard to externally diagnose.
 You may experience faintness or dizziness or see big dark bruises.
 If left unchecked and untreated, internal bleeding can be fatal.